KamalideenAK/Comprehensive-Deployment-of-Microsoft-Defender-for-Identity-with-Full-Prerequisite-Configuration/README.md

 Security policy setting	Value

-🛡️Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers	= Audit all 🛡️ Network security: Restrict NTLM: Audit NTLM authentication in this domain = 	Enable all 🛡️ Network security: Restrict NTLM: Audit Incoming NTLM Traffic =	Enable auditing for all accounts
+🛡️ Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers	= Audit all

+🛡️ Network security: Restrict NTLM: Audit NTLM authentication in this domain = 	Enable all

+🛡️ Network security: Restrict NTLM: Audit Incoming NTLM Traffic =	Enable auditing for all accounts

 Event ID 1644

 Event ID 1644 is recommended for LDAP search events.
 Logging EventID 1644 can result in server performance impact.
 Important; the resource limitation part of the MDI sensor is not stopping the event collection.
 Make sure there are enough memory/ CPU and disk resources available.

 <img width="1024" height="348" alt="image" src="https://github.com/user-attachments/assets/a174feaf-0ae2-4eb9-93bb-87b4b7425943" />

 For Event 1644 is it needed to configure the following registry keys on the domain controllers: